yfaway/openhab-rules/README.md

 * Turn on/off plugs based on the security arm status, vacation mode, and hours of days.
 * Turn on/off associated light when a power wattage crosses a threshold.
 E.g. turn on the office light when the PC is turned on.

-## Security System
-* Automatically arm-stay in the night if someone is home.
-* Automatically arm-away after garage door is closed, and no presence detected after certain time.
-This is the usecase of the user left the house but forgot to arm-away.
-* Automatically unarm in the morning before going to work.
-* Automatically unarm if an owner open the garage door from the outside.
-* Automatically unarm if garage door is open from Hab UI.
-* Automatically arm away an hour after last presence event, if in vacation mode.
-* Send alert when garage door remains open after a period of time.
-* Send alert when the security system is in alarm.
-* Send alert when the security system can't be armed programatically (e.g. a door is open).
-* Send alert when a zone is tripped and all the following conditions are met: 1. system is not armed, 2. an owner is not home, and 3. within a specific period.
-* Send alert when the owner is on vacation and a zone is tripped or the system arm mode changes (use the Ecobee vacation mode).
-* Send alert if a window is open (might indicate intrusion from the basement windows).

-## Weather
-* Send alert early in the morning if it is going rain today.
-* Send alert if wind speed or wind gust speed crosses a threshold.
-* Send alert if Environment Canada has a weather alert for the city.

 # Todos - Functionalities
 ## Text Alerts
 * Energy monitors such as Brultech GreenEye Monitor, Smappee, emonPi, or HEM Gen5 (zwave).
 Can be used to send alert if there is higher than baseline energy usage and no one is home.